-Carlos Mendes da Costa Junior currently pursues a PhD at Eindhoven University of Technology, The Netherlands, on the topic of Reliable, Low Latency Wireless Link for Shock Absorbers.
+Carlos Mendes da Costa Junior is currently a PostDoc Researcher at Eindhoven University of Technology, The Netherlands.
+He has recently finished a PhD from the same university on the topic of Low Power, Low Latency, and Reliable Wireless Links.
 Autonomous shock absorbers can recover the energy for their operation from the movement of the shock absorber.
 The control algorithms of the shock absorber can also be implemented locally with the shock absorber, eliminating the need for energy or information exchange between the shock absorber and the car itself.
 However, there is still a need to align the settings of the individual shock absorbers, so a communication path needs to be established.
 To ensure flexibility and reduce cost, this communication should preferably be wireless.
 Therefore, this work focus on developing a low-power, reliable and low latency wireless link for autonomous shock absorbers.

-A reconfigurable receiver with 38 dB frequency-independent blocker suppression and enhanced in-B and linearity and power efficiency44th IEEE European Solid State Circuits Conference, ESSCIRC 2018 (2018)
+A reconfigurable receiver with 38 dB frequency-independent blocker suppression and enhanced in-B and linearity and power efficiency44th European Solid State Circuits Conference (ESSCIRC 2018) (2018)

 No ancillary activities